The Board’s Role in the Transformation of Work

 Hybrid and work-from-anywhere models have blurred work and personal lives.
-Organizations differentiating their employee experience are addressing the well-being of their people more comprehensively.
+Organisations differentiating their employee experience are addressing the well-being of their people more comprehensively.
 They offer flexible work arrangements and other benefits as well as company-supported and company-led employee networking groups that promote physical, mental, social and financial well-being.
 However, questions remain for directors to consider.
 For example, how are leaders communicating in a hybrid environment?
-How is performance recognized and rewarded without disadvantaging those who opt to work remotely?
-How are the organization’s facilities, training programs and other resources enabling employees to obtain the most value out of in-person interactions in terms of fulfilling their responsibilities and developing new capabilities and skills?
+How is performance recognised and rewarded without disadvantaging those who opt to work remotely?
+How are the organisation’s facilities, training programmes and other resources enabling employees to obtain the most value out of in-person interactions in terms of fulfilling their responsibilities and developing new capabilities and skills?

 The emergence of collaborative and virtual technologies combined with the rapid evolution of DEI initiatives has increased the focus on nontraditional leadership competencies.
 Leading with empathy builds trust and loyalty among employees because it acknowledges value in the contributions and points of view of others.
 Highly effective in fostering employee empowerment, resilience and flexibility during the pandemic, these attributes are invaluable in an environment of disruptive change requiring responsiveness, agility and speed to market.
 They offer a foundation for training current and future leaders in managing a remote workforce.
 As for succession planning, high-performing HR executives are devising and testing knowledge-transfer processes and leadership development plans prior to losing senior leaders.